BranchesOfTheWhiteTree/BranchesOfTheWhiteTree.github.io/CharacterLore/Xiao.md

 **Guest Message:**

-> "I sometimes catch a glimpse of youth standing on the top floor, but I've never seen this person before around the inn.
+> "I sometimes catch a glimpse of a youth standing on the top floor, but I've never seen this person before around the inn.
 Could it be my imagination?"

 **Reply:**